USMC1941/CS213-Rutgers/Recitations/Recitation_04_Solution.md

    do(() -> { });
    ```

-   **Answer**: Yes.
+   **Solution**: Yes.
 The lambda takes no args and returns nothing, which matches the execute method of the `Executor` interface.

 2. ```java
    public interface Proc<T> {